-Repeated Reading is a key strategy that research has found to be incredibly effective in building fluency.
-Repeated Reading means exactly that-students read and re-read the same passage, practicing not only the unique words but the sight words that make up of 65% of the written words.
-For reading passages see information in the side note.

-- Give student a passage to read at his/her appropriate reading level.
+Fluency Activity → Teachable Repeated Reading is a key strategy that research has found to be incredibly effective in Moment(s) throughout building fluency.
+Repeated Reading means exactly that-students read and re-read the same passage, practicing not only the unique words but the sight words that make up of Repeated Reading passages can be found at: 55% of the written words.
+For reading passages see information in the side note. www.readinga-z.com (This is Repeated Reading Process a subscription fee site).
+Give student a passage to read at his/her appropriate reading level.
 It would be better to be a passage that is easily read than one that they are struggling with.
-Remember that they are practicing the sight words and phrases that make up about 65% of the text. - 2.
-Have students read for 1 minute and count the number of words read in the minute. - 3.
-Record the number of words read on a chart. - 4.
-For 8 days practice the SAME passage, using a different practice activities listed in the lesson plan. - 5.
-Have students read the passage for 1 minute and then count the words read.
+Remember that they are practicing the sight words and phrases that make up about 65% of the text.
+Check with the school day to see if the textbook has these passages (most do).
+2. Have students read for 1 minute and count the number of words read in the minute.
+Select a book that is at the 3.
+Record the number of words read on a chart. child's reading level and have 4.
+For 8 days practice the SAME passage, using a different practice activities listed in them select 250-300 words to the lesson plan. practice (even if they move 5.
+Have students read the passage for 1 minute and then count the words read. on with the story).
 Record the number of words next to the first number recorded.